StockDrops/StockDropsPublicDesktopApp/README.md

 Is this slower than just have the user check every second or quicker?
 No. Since we are thousand of users of the app!

+The app is basically me trying to address all the annoyances of the discord.
+Discord is amazing as a chat platform but not great for notifications because of the limitations in roles.
+We cannot create a role for every aib.
+We would easily surpass the limit.
+But with the app, we put you basically in control. it's an ambitious project because well it is.
+But the idea is to give you full customization.
+Say you only want to be notified about the asus strix 3090, well you select only that card on the app, and you will only be notified for that card.
+But like OutSmoke said, there's more.
+With the gold we are introducing automation in the checkout.
+We are trying to achieve what 300+ dollar bots do with 6 a month.
+Give you full autocheckout for amazon alerts from adding to cart to placing the order for you.
+It's still in beta but a few lucky people have already gotten a card thanks to the beta.
+You can see #app-testimonials I got someone who got an item to post it there.

+Finally automation is not limited to the gold tier.
+It does something that you cannot do here.
+Even free plans have this.
+You can set it to automatically open the links for you saving you from yourself and your inherently slow reaction time.

 ## User Instructions
 #### Supported Operating Systems
 - Windows 10 32/64-bit